 The impact from the use of hazardous materials and wastes near schools would be potentially significant under CEQA.
 Potential impacts include exposure of students and school faculty to hazardous materials or wastes through skin contact, ingestion, or inhalation and environmental impacts on school grounds through contact with released hazardous materials or wastes.
 Materials are anticipated to be used in a manner consistent with typical construction procedures and are not anticipated to leave the project footprint.
-Project design features also include management plans to transport and prevent spills of hazardous materials associated with project construction.
-However, although project features will require that materials be selected to minimize potential impacts on the public and the environment and that HMBPs and environmental management plans be used to track and document the location and types of hazardous materials used to verify that they are properly stored and transported, these measures will not eliminate the possibility of a release of hazardous materials in quantities greater than the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code near schools within 0.25 mile of the project footprint.
+Project design features also include management plans to transport and prevent spills of hazardous materials be selected to minimize potential impacts on the public and the environment and that HMBPs and environmental management plans be used to track and document the location and types of hazardous materials used to verify that they are properly stored and transported, these measures would not eliminate the possibility of a release of hazardous materials in quantities greater than the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code near schools within 0.25 mile of the project footprint.

-Implementation of mitigation measure HMW-MM#1 will reduce the quantities of extremely hazardous materials used near schools during project construction to below the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code.
+Implementation of mitigation measure HMW-MM#1 would reduce the quantities of extremely hazardous materials used near schools during project construction to below the state threshold quantity given in subdivision (I) of Section 25532 of the Health and Safety Code.
 Therefore, the impact would be less than significant under CEQA.